Mary Latimer McLendon: Woman's Christian Temperance Union

 From the return to Atlanta until about 1880, McLendon primarily engaged in traditional women's roles, including housekeeping and child rearing.
-However, by the 1880s, she had founded the Frances Willard chapter of the Woman's Christian Temperance Union (WCTU), which would grow to become one of the most active chapters in the group.
+However, by the 1880s, she had founded the Frances Willard chapter of the WCTU, which would grow to become one of the most active chapters in the group.
 In addition, she pushed for the passage of a state law that would have institute the teaching of "the debilitating effects of alcohol use" in schools.
 McLendon was a firm proponent of educating young children and school students on temperance, and in 1890, she was appointed Superintendent of the Demorest Medal Contest for the Georgia WCTU, which annually awarded essays written by students on the topic of temperance.
-In addition to early temperance education, she pushed unsuccessfully for the Georgia branch of the WTCU to support women's suffrage, a position already endorsed by the national organization.
-She was disappointed in the decision by Methodist officials in the state to not allow their churches to be used as meeting places for the WTCU, as they disapproved of the national organization's stance.
+In addition to early temperance education, she pushed unsuccessfully for the Georgia branch of the WCTU to support women's suffrage, a position already endorsed by the national organization.
+She was disappointed in the decision by Methodist officials in the state to not allow their churches to be used as meeting places for the WCTU, as they disapproved of the national organization's stance.
 She believed that, while education on temperance was important, allowing women the right to vote was crucial to the success of the temperance movement.

 In 1907, the government of Georgia instituted a statewide prohibition, and several years later, in 1918, the state voted to ratify the Eighteenth Amendment to the United States Constitution, which instituted a nationwide prohibition.
 Even after these changes, the WCTU would continue to remain active, pushing for greater enforcement of prohibition and increased education efforts, among other policies.